centreon/centreon-documentation/en/integrations/plugin-packs/procedures/cloud-aws-fsx.md

 OK: All FSx metrics are ok |
 ```

-This command would trigger a CRITICAL alarm if the number of read operations is reported as over
+This command would trigger a CRITICAL alarm if the number of read operations was reported as over
 1000 (`--critical-data-read-ops='1000'`).

 All available options for a given mode can be displayed by adding the